Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density of shallow networks

-{\bf An intuitive example.} Let $d=1$ and assume that $X=[a,b]$ is a closed interval on ${\mathbb R}$.
-Consider a cosine activation function $\sigma (x) = \cos x$, which satisfies the conditions of the above theorem, i.e. it is continuous and not a polynomial.
-Then $g(x) = \sum_{i \ge 1} c_i \, \cos (w_i \, x + b_i)$, which reminds us of Fourier series.
-In fact this is the so called amplitude-phase form of Fourier series from which we can recover the more familiar sine-cosine form by the identity $\cos(\alpha + \beta) = \cos \alpha \, \cos \beta - \sin \alpha \, \sin \beta$.
+which is the amplitude-phase form of Fourier series from which we can recover the more familiar sine-cosine form by the identity $\cos(\alpha + \beta) = \cos \alpha \, \cos \beta - \sin \alpha \, \sin \beta$.
 Recall that if we have a continuous function, we can expand it in Fourier series, and hence it follows that $g$ is dense in the space of continuous functions.